-Optimal maneuver locations and magnitudes may be computed analytically in closed form [32] by leveraging an ROE state.
+Optimal maneuver locations and magnitudes may be computed analytically in closed form [33] by leveraging an ROE state.
 Triplets of in-plane maneuvers and one or two out-of-plane maneuvers are implemented every n/2 orbits to achieve meter-level control accuracy over horizons of ≥ 1.5 orbits.
 This algorithm is used for efficient station-keeping or for transfers between waypoints at far range.
-It has partial flight heritage from the PRISMA [5], TanDEM-X [9] and BIROS [37] missions.